maoyuans/B-Side/ask.md

 Ask me questions.
 Any language is fine, I know how to use Google translate.

+I'll post the anonymous questions and answers here, when I have time, am bored, and feel like it.
+Check this once in a while for updates, I guess.

 <body>
 <form method="post" action="https://forms.un-static.com/forms/18d38e6b8df141e1731b2ba2c48db200121d610d">
   <div class="form-group row">